- Applications close

 - have recently completed a first-class Honours degree, a research Masters degree, or a coursework Masters degree with a significant research component from a recognised institution and in a cognate discipline

-- be able to take up the scholarship and begin full-time study preferably in April 2020, but before the end of July 2020
+- be able to take up the scholarship and begin full-time study preferably in October/November 2020, but before the end of December 2020

-- have a strong interest in undertaking a three-year research project on data visualization & smart cities
+- have a strong interest in undertaking a three-year research project on data visualisation and smart cities

 - develop a research proposal that responds to and aligns with the scholarship topic, that demonstrates your knowledge and understanding of the topic area, and that clearly articulates the contribution your research will make